 07 | I do not care what you eat

 Please don’t be fooled by the title and think “my trainer doesn’t care about my food intake/my well being/my diet/my progress” etc…

 Personal trainers DO care about your nutrition habits and your long term success, but are NOT judging what you eat for lunch.

 We tend to focus more on the frequency in which you eat certain types of foods and if it has a direct impact on your lifestyle journey.

 Trainers don’t simply walk around judging everyone for their food choices and imply that you should feel guilty.

-If you, the client, happen to see your trainer during an outing at a restaurant or bump into them at the grocery store, please do not feel like we are judging your food selection.
+If you happen to see your trainer at a restaurant or bump into them at the grocery store, please do not feel like we are judging your food selection.